 Comments were received from individuals through public meetings, community council meetings, and on-line questionnaire responses.
 Additional comments were recorded on project scrolls and documented in meeting records.
-All project comments that were received from the beginning of the project through April 28, 2023, are documented in these appendices.
+All project comments that were received from the beginning of the project through November 20, 2023, are documented in APPENDIX K.